thinkloop/coding-challenge-video/README.md

 2. **Components**: Contain the app views in the form of React components.
 Completely decoupled from the rest of the app.
 Have no knowledge of models.

 3. **Events**: The glue that connects models and components.
-Events are broadcast from views, and responded to by listeners that effect changes in models, and re-renders components.
+Events are broadcast from views, and responded to by listeners that effect changes in models, which then re-render the components with new data.

 ### Features
 - **Liquid layout**: When the browser is expanded or contracted, elements adjust accordingly to fit on screen.

 - **Intricate States**: Various elements are displayed, hidden or styled based on specific context, for example:
     - Save button does not show up if clip contents are empty
     - Play button changes style when a clip is played
     - Video stops playing if a different clip is being edited

 - **Inline Clip Editing**: Rather than jarring the user with new interface elements for adding and editing clips, clips are modifiable inline is a WYSIWYG fashion.

 - **Async Data Loaded in Parallel**: If you take a look at the `models.loadAll()` method, you will notice the use of the `nimble` lib to load `clips` and `fullVideo` in parallel (currently mocked, but ready for a real async backend)

 - **Object Inheritance**: The `fullVideo` model inherits from the `clip` model using prototypical inheritance.

 - **Continuous Build**: Gulp has been setup to watch changes in the code and automatically build the project on changes.

 - **Automated Versioning**: The build process uses the version number in `package.json` to create files and folders with version numbers for easy cache invalidation and version tracking.

 - **Event Tracking**: Open the console while using the site and notice that all events are logged.
 This can be easily extended to record all user interactions to a stats back-end.

 - **Deployed and Hosted on CDN**: The running demo is currently hosted on AWS S3 & Cloudfront and scalable to millions of users.